-How to play as Phoenix: Valorant's fiery Duelist Agent | Dexerto.com
+How to play Phoenix: Valorant's fiery Duelist Agent - Dexerto

-Phoenix is Valorant's hot-headed Duelist, who can literally change the landscape of a round with the snap of his fingers.
-But what is it about the British Agent that makes him so special?
-Let's take a look...
+Phoenix is Valorant’s hot-headed Duelist, who’s abilities can literally change the landscape of a match with the snap of his fingers.
+Though, what is it about the British Agent that makes him so special?

 Consider yourself a bit of an entry fragger?
-Or just have a gung-ho playstyle that often puts you in the thick of the action?
-Look no further than Phoenix.
+Have a gung-ho playstyle that often puts you in the thick of the action?
+Look no further than Phoenix as your Agent of choice.
 The fiery Duelist sports an impressive utility that can benefit your team on both Attack and Defense!

 If you find yourself asking what sets Phoenix apart from the other Duelists in Valorant, this guide will attempt to answer that.
-We delve into the specifics of the Agent and break down everything that you need to know, to have you throwing curveballs at your enemies in no time.
+We delve into the specifics of the Agent and break down everything that you need to know to have you throwing curveballs at your enemies in no time.

 Phoenix’s abilities